-e
+NB : you can also import your resources (.xos, .scene, .mesh) using Drag and Drop from your windows explorer to the 3D Edition zone of OpenSpace3D

 Otherwise you will need to specify the files where the resources are (textures, mesh, material, shaders ...)
 In the next step you'll have to tell the material and program script files necessary to your scene, the script found in the files will be automatically added.